 The Family Educational Rights and Privacy Act, commonly referred to as "FERPA," is a federal law that protects the confidentiality of student education records and provides for a student's right to review and request correction of such records.
-Information about a student's rights under FERPA may be found at https://www.pace.edu/registrar/transfer-credits/student-records.
+Information about a student's rights under FERPA may be found at online.
 Students retain the right to view their own records.